Terms of Service

 If we receive notice of such a claim, or if we reasonably believe the Service may infringe, we may at our option: (i) procure the right for the Customer to continue using the affected Service; (ii) modify or replace the affected Service so that it is non-infringing while substantially equivalent; or (iii) terminate the affected part of the Service and refund any prepaid Fees for the unused portion.
 The remedies in this clause are the Customer’s sole and exclusive remedy for any infringement claim relating to the Service.

-This indemnity does not apply to claims arising from: (A) Customer Data; (B) the Customer’s combination of the Service with software, services or content not provided by us; (C) modifications to the Service not made by us; (D) use of the Service in breach of these Terms; or (E) Beta Access or beta features.
+This indemnity does not apply to claims arising from: (A) Customer Data; (B) the Customer’s combination of the Service with software, services or content not provided by us; (C) modifications to the Service not made by us; (D) use of the Service in breach of these Terms; or (E) Free Trials or beta or pre-release features.

 11.6 Customer indemnity to us

-The Customer will defend, indemnify and hold harmless us, our personnel and our Sub-processors from and against all loss, damage, settlement, judgment, cost and expense (including reasonable legal costs on a solicitor-client basis) arising from any third-party claim relating to: (a) Customer Data, including any allegation that Customer Data infringes Intellectual Property Rights, defames a person, or breaches privacy or confidentiality obligations; (b) the Customer’s breach of clause 6.3 (warranties about Customer Data), clause 6.4 (photographs), or clause 8 (acceptable use); (c) the Customer’s use of any Connected Platform; or (d) the Customer’s breach of any applicable law in connection with the Service.
+The Customer will defend, indemnify and hold harmless us, our personnel and our Sub-processors from and against all loss, damage, settlement, judgment, cost and expense (including reasonable legal costs on a solicitor-client basis) arising from any third-party claim relating to: (a) Customer Data, including any allegation that Customer Data infringes Intellectual Property Rights, defames a person, breaches privacy or confidentiality obligations, or amounts to a serious invasion of a person’s privacy; (b) the Customer’s breach of clause 6.3 (warranties about Customer Data), clause 6.4 (photographs), or clause 8 (acceptable use); (c) the Customer’s use of any Connected Platform; or (d) the Customer’s breach of any applicable law in connection with the Service.
 The Customer’s liability under this indemnity is reduced to the extent that we or our personnel caused or contributed to the loss, and the Customer is not required to indemnify us for any loss to the extent it results from our own negligence, wilful misconduct or breach of these Terms.

 12Term, suspension and termination